ArjunNarayanan/QuadMeshGame.jl/README.md

 The boundary split can be extended to edges in the interior.
 In order to do this, we need to propagate the split through the mesh until it terminates on a boundary edge.
 This is no longer a local topological operation.
 Further, we need to be careful about several edge cases -- for example, a split can possibly loop back upon itself.
 To simplify this action we only allow this operation if the split,

-- Does not form a loop
+- does not form a loop
-- Does not split a given edge more than once
+- does not split a given edge more than once
-- Terminates in a finite number of steps specified by the user
+- terminates in a finite number of steps specified by the user

 Since a split can result in several new vertex insertions, we provide a simple `struct Tracker` to keep track of the vertices inserted in the process of a global split.
 Here is an example,